gabf13/earthnet-website/index.md

 ### Directors preferences

-Another confounder we looked at is the director's of a movie, it is no secret that starring in a Quentin Tarantino or Stanley Kubrick movie bodes well for a actor's career IMDb grades.
-Directors are therefore a driving force and a direct confounder in proving the star system.
+Another factor we looked at is the director's of a movie, it is no secret that starring in a Quentin Tarantino or Stanley Kubrick movie bodes well for an actor's career IMDb grades. **Directors are therefore a driving force and a direct confounder in proving the star system**.
 We can see this from the following plot showing the different IMDb grade averages for every director, sorted by this average:

 <p align="center">
  <img width="500" alt="correlation" src="https://user-images.githubusercontent.com/95367976/209044885-14631c82-f739-445c-a4a5-cb4703529c58.png">

-The data IMDb has provided on directors is quite rich & complex, as part of data exploration & to further understand the director's choice as a confounder, we have built a similar network to our previous genre co-occurences network but this time showing the director's that share similar casts of actors.
-This has been built by computing the edge list of the bipartite graph between actors & directors and then projecting it onto directors.
-Once again this is a weighted graph with a weight thresh hold for adding an edge between directors and we have set this threshhold to the average number of actors per cast.
-We have run this on the top directors sorted by the product of number of movies & highest imdb grades. (which could be quantified as the most active & grade performing directors):
+The data IMDb has provided on directors is quite rich and complex, to further understand the director's choice of actors as a confounder, **we have built a network similar to our previous genre co-occurences network**.
+However, this time around it is showing the directors that share similar casts of actors.
+This has been built by computing the edge list of the bipartite graph between actors and directors, and then projecting it onto directors.
+Once again this is a weighted graph with a weight threshold for adding an edge between directors and this threshold has been set to 3 shared actors for visualization purposes.
+Because of the large number of directors in the dataset, **we have run this on an arbitrary list of the top 25 directors sorted by the product of their number of movies and highest IMDb grades** (which could be quantified as the most active and grade performing directors):

 <p align="center">
 <img width="800" alt="correlation" src="https://user-images.githubusercontent.com/95367976/209045071-321dfa17-152b-4229-947b-e4a2f7cc1ce0.png">